purestorage/helm-charts/pure-k8s-plugin/README.md

 helm install --name pure-storage-driver pure/pure-k8s-plugin --namespace <namespace> -f <your_own_dir>/yourvalues.yaml
 ```

-The value in your values.yaml will overwrite the one in pure-k8s-plugin/values.yaml, but any specified with the `--set`
+The values in your values.yaml overwrite the ones in pure-k8s-plugin/values.yaml, but any specified with the `--set`
 option will take precedence.
 ```
 helm install --name pure-storage-driver pure/pure-k8s-plugin --namespace <namespace> -f <your_own_dir>/yourvalues.yaml \